UmSenhorQualquer/pyforms/docs/api-documentation/settings.md

 # Settings

-Pyforms is using the pyforms.utils.settings_manager library to manage it settings.
+Pyforms is using the confapp library to manage it settings.
 Here it is described some of the settings of the library.